EVER WONDERED ABOUT GOD

 God’s actions are the consequences of our behaviour in this life .
 He also tells us in His Word what the consequences of our actions will be in the life after death.
-This is not dependant on whether we believe Him or not.
-It is dependant on the integrity of God Himself, whether He would do what He says He will do.
+This is not dependent on whether we believe Him or not.
+It is dependent on the integrity of God Himself, whether He would do what He says He will do.

 Blessings and curses are all part of the fabric of life itself, designed by the Creator and will follow on our obedience or disobedience, sometimes immediately, sometimes only years later.
 Not there to threaten us but a reality because God and His holiness is real.

 Walking with the Bible brings joy and fulfilment.
 Non-Biblical walking simply does not work and only brings frustration and sadness.
 The Bible is authoritative and a highly practical handbook.
 Believing it and following it, or not believing it and not following it, has profound implications for our daily lives and so much more on our eternal salvation.
 The problem with the non-believer is that he seldom realizes that the consequences of his actions are Biblical truths.

 Deuteronomy 11:26 ‘See I am setting before you today a blessing and a curse – a blessing if you obey the commands of the LORD your God that I am giving you today; the curse if you disobey the commands of the LORD your God and turn away from the way I command you today’.
 Isaiah 45:7 ‘I bring prosperity and create disaster: I, the LORD do all these things’